scop/wrun/README.md

 [pre-commit.ci](https://pre-commit.ci) is not supported, because it [disallows network access at runtime](https://github.com/pre-commit-ci/issues/issues/196#issuecomment-1810937079).

-## Command line argument generators
+## Generating command line arguments

-The [src/wrun_py/generators](src/wrun_py/generators/) directory contains scripts that can be used to generate command line arguments for various tools commonly used tools.
-See [README.md](src/wrun_py/generators/README.md) there for more information.
+The `generate` subcommand can be used to generate wrun command line arguments for various tools.

+It supports tools shipped in GitHub releases and PyPI executable wrapper wheels that meet its expectations about asset filenames regarding their OS and architecture.

+Some additional tool specific generators are available as well for tools that are not served by the generic GitHub and PyPI generators.
+See `wrun generate --help` for more information.

 ## License